Angela McRobbie: Scholarly work

 McRobbie’s research is organized across five interrelated pathways that collectively reflect her sustained interest in feminist sociology and contemporary cultural studies.

 Her first thematic focus emerged during her time at the Centre for Contemporary Cultural Studies at Birmingham in the 1970s.

 This included her semiological reading of Jackie magazine and work on youth subcultures from a feminist perspective.
 She developed key critiques of male-centered subcultural theory and advanced feminist readings of popular culture.
 These early studies were widely distributed, translated, and adopted by institutions such as the Open University.
 Her essays from this period were reissued by Goldsmiths Press in 2024 in a volume titled Feminism, Young Women and Cultural Studies: The Birmingham Essays from 1975 Onwards.

 Her second research trajectory dealt with the rise of the creative industries and the transformation of cultural labor, with a particular emphasis on fashion and design.

 From the 1990s onward, she analyzed the emergence of cultural entrepreneurship and its intersection with neoliberal economic structures.
 Works such as British Fashion Design (1998) and Be Creative (2016) examine how creative labor is valorized and exploited under post-Fordist conditions.
 Her co-authored book in 2022 and recent articles in 2025 further this inquiry, turning attention to fashion policy and labor conditions in women’s media industries.

-Her second research trajectory dealt with the rise of the creative industries and the transformation of cultural labor, with a particular emphasis on fashion and design.